-Let me guess: you’ve probably been hearing a lot of chatter about digital health recently.
+Let me guess: you’ve probably been hearing a lot of chatter about digital health solutions recently.
 It’s a widely-used buzzword in the tech industry, and is growing at an exponential rate—in the past 7 years, annual funding for digital health companies has increased from $1.1 billion to $7.9 billion.

 But let’s dig deeper: what does this term really mean?
 And how can digital health benefit both patients and providers?